cs-fullstack-2019-spring/java-basics2-ic-Kevin-CodeCrew/README.md

 ### Exercise 2:
 Create a function that counts 0 to 5 three times in a row.

+### Exercise 3:
+Prompt the User to enter 2 numbers.
+Create a function in your program that counts from [NUMBER1] to [NUMBER2]

-### Exercise 8:
+### Exercise 4:
 Create a program that asks a user “How awesome is Kenn and Kevin”.
 Create a loop that will not quit until they enter “very awesome”.

-### Exercise 9:
+### Challenge:
-Create a program that has a hardcoded password.
-Create a while loop that will continually ask the user to enter the correct password until it’s correct.
-Once it’s correct print “THAT’S CORRECT!!!”
+Refactor Exercise 4 so that it will work regardless of the cause of the text entered